Knowing how to build trust is critical for leaders and managers. Many people do it naturally. For others, it’s something that they develop over time.

 Leaders who walk the talk are far more likely to build trust in the workplace.
 I have worked for a few leaders who told me that I should “Do as they say, not as they do.”

-This is a recipe for fostering a lack of trust in a team.
-If a leader continuously says one thing, but then contradicts it with their behaviour, people receive mixed messages.
+This is a recipe for a lack of trust in a team.
+If a leader continuously says one thing, but then does something else, people receive mixed messages.

 This is particularly damaging for team members who start to wonder which way is the right way.
 For example, if you always tell your team that they should be open and honest with you, but then keep vital information from them, you are likely to lose their trust.

 How have you managed to build trust in the workplace?
-And how have you seen it destroyed?
-Let me know in the comments below!
+Let me know your stories in the comments below!